If you have a car crash, or even a minor bump or scrape, these steps should help you to make a car insurance claim.

 If you don’t report an accident, someone could claim against you later.

 For example, say you bumped into someone’s parked car and drove off.
 At the time there might not be anyone around, but you may have been caught on CCTV or someone might have seen you.

 It’s also a legal requirement to stop after an accident, no matter how minor it is.
 You can find more information on this in the Road Traffic Act.

-Driving off after something like this has much greater repercussions than if you stopped, left your details and reported it to the police.
+Driving off after something like this can have far greater repercussions than if you stop, leave your details and report it to the police.

-If you haven’t spoken to the driver of the vehicle, then you need to leave your details and report it to the police.
+So if you haven’t spoken to the driver of the vehicle, you need to leave your details and report it to the police.